 lotion is applied topically as a treatment for fungal infections of the skin.
 For:

-Dogs & Cats Benefits: Effective for treating fungal infections such as ringworm Easy to apply How it works:
+Benefits Effective for treating fungal infections such as ringworm Easy to apply

 Don’t use bandages or dressings that restrict air circulation over the affected area unless otherwise directed by your veterinarian.
 Always wash your hands before and after applying this medication.